 The Way Ahead is a fascinating paper.
 Actually, it reads more like two papers, one laid atop the other.
 The first is an analysis of the causes and consequences of inflation, and also some discussion about its cures.
 This paper is very much a "period piece" in that it describes inflation-especially its causes-in more complex terms than would be found in either an academic or government document written today.
-Most macroeconomists today would make a crucial distinction between temporary or transitional inflation on the one hand, and sustained or long-run inflation on the other.
+Most macroeconomists today would make a crucial distinction between temporary and transitional inflation on the one hand, and sustained or long-run inflation on the other.
 And they would agree that many different kinds of economic shocks can affect a country's temporary rate of inflation.
-For better or worse, however, contemporary macroeconomists would also argue that a country's long-run rate of inflation is almost exclusively determined by that country's monetary policy; other things being equal, a sustained change in monetary policy is now seen to be the cause of a sustained change in the rate of inflation.

-Despite the view of inflation in The Way Ahead being quite dated, the paper contains a key point about an important but subtle cost generated by inflation.
+For better or worse, however, contemporary macroeconomists would also argue that a country's long-run rate of inflation is almost exclusively determined by that country's monetary policy.
+I mean this in the ceteris paribus sense: other things being equal, a sustained change in monetary policy is now seen to be the cause of a sustained change in the rate of inflation.
+Despite the fact that the TWA view of inflation is quite dated, the paper contains a key point about one of the serious problems with inflation.
 High inflation creates problems in society-primarily related to income redistributions-that invite government intervention as a partial policy solution, and such interventions inevitably lead to reductions in personal freedoms.
-So a policy justification for maintaining low and stable inflation is to prevent the need for an undesirable expansion of the role of government in society.
+So a policy justification for maintaining low and stable inflation is to prevent the need for an undesirable expansion in the role of government in society.

 If all of the discussion related to inflation is removed from The Way Ahead, a very different but still fascinating second paper remains.
 After thirty years of post-war development and expansion of the welfare state in Canada, and also the macroeconomic confusion and disruption caused by the first OPEC oil shock, the paper offers a nuanced view of the appropriate role of government in a modern economy.
 The paper emphasizes the importance of using relatively free markets for the organization of activity-for encouraging innovation and also for maintaining crucial individual freedoms.
 It also recognizes the clear need for government intervention to solve certain problems that private markets are ill-suited to solve-including the provision of public goods, the appropriate pricing of externalities, and the reduction of severe inequities.
 While advocating active use of government, however, it acknowledges the limits of government action and also the danger that a creeping scope of government may threaten fundamental liberties.
 The Way Ahead offers both a balanced and realistic view of government in a modern economy.

-This same growing recognition of the limitations of government action played a leading role in the development of monetary policy in many countries over the past forty years.
-This paper examines the evolution of Canadian monetary policy from the late 1970s and argues that a process of "natural selection" led to the creation and refinement of our current and very successful inflation-targeting system.
-At the core of this evolutionary process was both a continual drive toward "better" government and a recognition of the real limitations to what government can accomplish.
+The growing recognition of the limitation of government actions also played a leading role in the development of monetary policy in many countries over the past forty years.
+This paper examines the evolution of Canadian monetary policy from the late 1970s and argues that a process of "natural selection" has led to the creation and refinement of our current and very successful inflation-targeting system.